 Creede really does have something for everyone, and you should definitely put this hidden gem on your Colorado Itinerary.

 Where to Stay in Creede: Camp at Mountain Views at Rivers Edge RV Park or Marshall Park Campground.
-For vacation rentals, this quaint cabin or the Stonefly studio.
+For vacation rentals, this quaint cabin or this cozy downtown bungalow.

 Where to Eat in Creede: Kip’s Grill for good Mexican food and burgers, Tommyknocker Tavern for delicious BBQ.

 Where to Drink in Creede: Square Peg Brewerks for delicious local brews.

 13. Cripple Creek